-According to SC Magazine, nearly 60% of small businesses that fail within six months of being hacked.
-According to A study published by The Business Journals it is estimated that more than 550,000 small and mid-sized businesses shut down in 2017 because of a cyber incident.
+According to SC Magazine, nearly 60% of small businesses fail within six months of being hacked.
+It is estimated that more than 550,000 small and mid-sized businesses shut down in 2017 because of a cyber incident.

 Firms that go out of business because of a cyber-attack are feeling the effects faster than ever before.
 Cyber breaches may be inevitable, but the best companies limit their frequency and damage, while learning how to improve security.

-Cybersecurity until recently has focused on preventing attacks.
-However, companies that rely too much on prevention may be caught out if they haven’t also planned what to do after their defenses have been penetrated.
+Until recently, cybersecurity has focused on preventing attacks.
+However, companies that rely too much on prevention may be caught exposed if they haven’t also planned what to do after their defenses have been penetrated.

-On the proactive side, your member portal provides a content rich digital resource center designed to help you understand your exposures, establish a response plan, provide employee cyber awareness training, and minimize the effects of a breach should an incident occur.
+On the proactive side, SurviveCyber’s member portal provides a content rich digital resource center designed to help you understand your exposures, establish a response plan, provide employee cyber awareness training, and minimize the effects of a breach should an incident occur and access service providers.
 The digital resource center includes:

-In addition, members receive cyber threat alerts designed to improve their situational awareness.
-These threat alerts enables organizations to make better security decisions that enhance an organization's defensive capabilities.
+In addition, SurviveCyber provides its members with cyber threat alerts designed to improve your situational awareness.
+These threat alerts enables organizations to make better security decisions that enhance your defensive capabilities.

-After a breach has occurred, we provide cyber risk protection that will minimize the legal and financial risks associated with a breach.
-Members minimize these risks through a unique combination of legal and insurance protections.
+After a breach has occurred, SurviveCyber provides cyber risk protection that will minimizes the legal and financial risks associated with a breach.
+SurviveCyber members minimize these risks through a unique combination of legal and insurance protections.
 Through access to $100,000 of cyber insurance, members can protects their business from the impact of financial loss.
-We also help you comply with the Cybersecurity Information Sharing Act (CISA).
+SurviveCyber also helps you comply with the Cybersecurity Information Sharing Act (CISA).
 CISA compliance limits companies’ liability in lawsuits that cannot be replicated in a cyber insurance product.